Aplonis/dec_to_bin.f/README.md

 # dec_to_bin.f
 My own little stand-alone *.f file.

-It accepts a character string of arbitrary-length, allocates memory of equal length (aligned to CELLS), then fills it with the same value represented as a HEX string.
+One word accepts a character string of arbitrary-length, allocates memory for it (aligned to CELLS), then fills it with the aforementioned string.
+This done it iterates between the two, filling the latter with a HEX string representing the same value.

-After conversiont to a HEX string, leading zeros will remain.
-Therefor a word is provided to convert the address and count exempting of those for tidy display.
+Know that conversion from decimal to HEX leaves leading zeros at the front the allocated string.
+A word is provided to facilitate tidy display by advancing the addr and reduce the count such that only the filled portion is represented.

-Will also convert same hex string to binary.
-The same string is used for all.
-So must copy out if wanting HEX and BIN separately.
+Another word exists to convert that same hex string to binary in place.

+Know that the self-same allocated string is iterated over throughout.
+And so, in order to have both HEX and binary separately afterward, you will need to copy out the HEX before converting to binary.
+The original decimal string is left as found.

-The file is copiously annotated with stack maps ( before -- after ) and descriptive comments.
+The file is annotated with stack maps ( before -- after ) at colon definitions, plus also stack maps ( during ) inside of those defitions.
+These with also verbose text comments.

+At end-of file is a test word serving dual purposes: A) to prove out each stage of conversions; and B) demonstrate usage.

-A small file doing just those three things only.
+A self-contained small file doing just those few things only.